CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 ### Body

 The content of the page comes after the front-matter section.
 You can write your content using a mix of Markdown and HTML.

-### Themes

-To override a Markdown page from a [theme](https://design.cms.gov/startup/site-package/#what-is-a-theme-), create a Markdown file with the same filename as the one you're overriding in a `src/pages` sub-directory (ie. `packages/themes/my-theme/src/pages/getting-started.md`